-- 1. To elect Members to the Board of Trustees (each a "Board" and each Trustee a "Board Member") of each Fund as outlined below: - a.
-For Arizona Quality, California AMT-Free, California Quality and Massachusetts Quality, to elect five (5) Board Members. - i) three (3) Class III Board Members to be elected by the holders of Common Shares and Preferred Shares, voting together as a single class; and - ii) two (2) Board Members to be elected by the holders of Preferred Shares only, voting separately as a single class. - b.
-For California Value, to elect four (4) Class III Board Members. - 2.
+- 1. To elect Members to the Board of Directors/Trustees (each a "Board" and each Director or Trustee a "Board Member") of each Fund as outlined below: - a.
+For Municipal Income, to elect four (4) Class III Board Members. - b.
+For AMT-Free Value, Municipal Value, New York Value, Select Maturities and Taxable Income, to elect four (4) Class I Board Members. - c.
+For AMT-Free Credit Income, AMT-Free Quality, Dynamic Municipal, Credit Income, Municipal High Income, New York AMT-Free, New York Quality Income and Quality Income, to elect five (5) Board Members. - i) three (3) Class I Board Members to be elected by the holders of Common Shares and Preferred Shares, voting together as a single class; and - ii) two (2) Board Members to be elected by the holders of Preferred Shares only, voting separately as a single class. - 2.
 To transact such other business as may properly come before the Annual Meeting.

-Shareholders of record at the close of business on September 20, 2024 are entitled to notice of and to vote at the Annual Meeting.
+Shareholders of record at the close of business on June 20, 2025 are entitled to notice of and to vote at the Annual Meeting.